Is my child ready for kindergarten? It is a question that I asked three times. One with each kid!

 - What does school readiness mean and how can I measure it?

-- Which skills are required for entering kindergarten?
-Which ones are optional?
+- Which skills are required for Kindergarten’s first day of school?

 We know these questions, among many others, are constantly roaming around your mind.